Is Hypervigilance a Cause or Symptom of PTSD? Pt. 4

 The Different Dream’s series about special needs parenting stress, trauma, and PTSD is back in 2016 after a few weeks off for the holidays.
 The first post introduced the series, while the second explained the difference between trauma and PTSD.
-The third post answered two question: Can the stress of raising a child with PTSD result in a parent with PTSD?
+The third post answered two questions: Can the stress of raising a child with PTSD result in a parent with PTSD?
 What other kinds of parenting trauma can lead to PTSD?
-Today, child psychologist Liz Mathies takes a look at another question submitted by the stressed out parent of a child with special needs.
+Today, child psychologist Liz Matheis takes a look at another question submitted by the stressed out parent of a child with special needs.
 Does the state of hypervigilance that special needs parents experience lead to PTSD or is it a symptom?
 Read on to find out why the answer to the question isn’t a simple one.

 People who experience anxiety tend to be exceptionally aware of their environment.
 They are familiar with where they are in space and time in relation to others.
 Some are always aware of the location of the closest exit.
 This extra aware state of mind is referred to as hypervigilance.
 It also kicks in when people with anxiety enter into a new or unfamiliar environments and are not familiar with the floor plan.
 They consider it a potential threat or harm.
 It is exhausting to live with the constant need to scan the environment and look for potential dangers.